creativewave/animate/README.md

 ### Extra features

 1. `easing` can be assigned a custom timing function that would be cumbersome to implement with native easing functions (eg. multiple bounces)
-2. keyframe property values can be assigned an object (`PropertyController`) to define how to apply the interpolated value on the animated element, which allows to animate a CSS property that cannot be animated yet, an attribute or property of an HTML element (eg. `innerHTML`), to stagger values from a path definition, etc…
+2. keyframe properties can be assigned an object (`PropertyController`) defining how to apply the interpolated value on the animated element, to animate a CSS property that cannot be animated yet, an attribute or property of an HTML element (eg. `innerHTML`), to stagger values from a path definition, etc…
 3. `MotionPathEffect` is a temporary alternative to `offset-path: url(#path)`, which is not supported in any brower yet (**update:** it is now supported in all 3 major browsers so this feature will be removed in the next minor version).

 Demos: